PXBT/MessageSpammer/README.md

 Instagram (desktop web version) / Discord / Whatsapp (desktop version) / Microsoft Teams message spammer.
 Please note that this script may work for other Messaging applications / websites as well, the ones listed above are the ones that tests have been conducted on.

-Windows:

-*Prerequisites*:
-None :)

-*Instructions*:
-Download the file named 'spammerX.X.exe', where 'X.X' is the version number, and run it, and then follow the on-screen instructions.

-*Linux/macOS/Non-Windows*:

 Prerequisites:
 Make sure latest Python AND Pynput version is installed.
 Install Pynput with